How to Write Effective Problem Statements & Deliver Products That Matter

 Now that you’ve identified and agreed on the most important problem, it’s time to write it up.
 When I began writing problem statements, I did some research and had a hard time finding a standard syntax.
 I experimented with some different formats in order to document them consistently.
 Ultimately, I settled on and used two problem statement syntaxes consistently; I’ll explain the use & nuances of both:

 The format I began using consistently is similar to what’s taught in the Stanford’s D School Design Thinking program.
 I’ve simplified it a bit by modifying the first line to “I am a…” which allows for a description of the user as well as an opportunity to provide some context about the situation.
 For example: “I am a busy mother of three young children on my way home from work.”
 The first line immediately conjures an image of a real person, and starts the empathy process.
-(Never simply write something like, “I am a customer,” or “I am a user.”)
-Using “I” versus “you” in the problem statement also helps team member feel ownership and connection to the problem.
+(Avoid simply writing something like, “I am a customer,” or “I am a user.”)
+Using “I” versus “you” in the problem statement also helps team members feel ownership and connection to the problem.

 “Trying to…” is the desired outcome.
 “But…” is the barrier/problem, and “Because” is the root cause of the problem.
 Understanding the outcome, immediate barrier, and broader root cause of the barrier helps teams think of more creative ways to solve the problem (See: Innovation).